JaredJomar/Projects/VideoDownload/readme.md

    - 🔄 Automatic package updates when available

 3. **🔧 Integration with:**
-   - 🚀 yt-dlp for video downloading (auto-installed if missing)
+   - 🚀 yt-dlp for video downloading
    - 🎞️ FFmpeg for media processing
    - ⚡ aria2/aria2c for accelerated downloads (used by default if installed)